The Perryopolis Veterans’ Honor Roll

 Generations of Service

 Dennis Kerwin Wilkes, U.S. Navy, with his wife Alberta Albright Wilkes.
 Dennis served in World War II.
 He is the grandson of John Wilkes, the Civil War Veteran in the photo below.
 Dennis lived in Perryopolis, where he was known as a good baseball player.
+The Wilkes’ son, Dennis Keith Wilkes, also served in the U.S. Navy.

 Photo courtesy D. Wilkes